HuizhiXu/huizhixu.org/content/en/life/mf_s02e04_summary.md

 Then Claires calls her Dad Jay.
 Jay  jokingly pretends not to know about the party, teasing Claire.
 Claire gets angry, then Jay says, calm down, Morticia.
 Morticia is from a famous television series, the Addams Family, where Morticia’s favorite holiday is also Halloween.

 This type of humor is known as "reference humor".

+Phil just  **found out** about his neighbor’s divorce.

+In light of this, Phils would probably become very **introspective and clingy.**

+Knowing Claire, she would probably be pretty **indifferent**, especially since she’s **got her hands full** with the holiday panning.

+The situation really hit him hard, so Phil didn't end up helping Claire much with her prep.
+When the evening finally arrives, each member of the family is so self absorbed in their own petty squabbles that the House of Horrors turns into a big chaos.